suborbital/docs/website/docs/how-to/customize-extensions/extension-editor.md

 * The language template used for new extensions.
 Check out our [supported  languages](docs/atmo/runnable-api/language-support.md)!

-If the `fn` in question does not exist, the editor will automatically create a new extension.
+If the `ext` in question does not exist, the editor will automatically create a new extension.

 ## Building and deploying